How to Style Your Go-To Hoodie or Sweatshirt for Any Occasion

 For Women:

-- A funnel neck or shawl collar sweatshirt is dressy enough to pair with a silk midi skirt or sleek ponte pants for a go-anywhere outfit.
+- A funnel neck or shawl collar sweatshirt is dressy enough to pair with a silk midi skirt or sleek ponte trousers for a go-anywhere outfit.

-- Wear a long sleeve crewneck in a subdued hue with a pair of chino pants and some sleek leather sneakers, and you’ll be ready to tackle that presentation in style.
+- Wear a long-sleeve crew neck in a subdued hue with a pair of chino trousers and some sleek leather sneakers, and you'll be ready to tackle that presentation in style.

 - For a business casual outfit, top a black hoodie with a sport coat and pair with dark denim jeans and Nike Blazer sneakers.

-- A fitted sweatshirt with a pair of chino shorts and sunglasses makes for a polished outfit that will get you through the shoulder seasons.
+- A fitted sweatshirt with a pair of chino shorts and sunglasses makes for a polished outfit that will get you through spring and autumn.

 Fashion-Forward Streetwear Looks

-- Style a long sleeve hoodie dress in a neutral color with a pair of chunky sneakers such as the Nike Air Force 1 instead of suffering in dress shoes.
+- Style a long-sleeve hoodie dress in a neutral colour with a pair of chunky sneakers such as the Nike Air Force 1 instead of suffering in dress shoes.

 - Layer a hoodie under a black leather jacket with a pair of trendy skinny jeans for a timeless outfit with a bit of edge.